-Each of these is subclass AbstractByteArraySerializer which implements both org.springframework.core.serializer.Serializer org.springframework.core.serializer.Deserializer.
+Each of these is а subclass of AbstractByteArraySerializer which both implements org.springframework.core.serializer.Serializer org.springframework.core.serializer.Deserializer.
 For backwards connections using any subclass of AbstractByteArraySerializer for serialization will also accept a String which will be converted to a byte array first.
 Each of these (de)serializers converts an input stream containing the corresponding format to a byte array payload.